foundry-rs/book/src/forge/invariant-testing.md

 Invariant testing allows for a set of mathematical invariants to be tested against randomized sequences of pre-defined function calls from pre-defined contracts.
 After each function call is performed, all defined invariants are asserted.

+Invariant testing is a powerful tool to expose incorrect logic in protocols.
+Due to the fact that function call sequences are randomized and have fuzzed inputs, invariant testing can expose false assumptions and incorrect logic in edge cases and highly complex protocol states.

+Invariant testing campaigns have two dimensions, `runs` and `depth`.
+- `runs`: Number of times that a sequence of function calls is generated and run.
+- `depth`: Number of function calls made in a given `run`.
+All defined invariants are asserted after each function call is made.

 ## Target Contracts

 Target contracts are the set of contracts that will be called over the course of a given invariant test fuzzing campaign.

+### Function Call Probability Distribution

 Functions from these contracts will be called at random with fuzzed inputs.
 The probability of a function being called is broken down by contract and then by function.

 For example: